michal-h21/lettersmith/README.md

 What does it do?
 ----------------

-Lettersmith is built around a simple idea: load files as Lua tables.
+Lettersmith is based on a simple idea: load files as Lua tables.
 So this:

-`example.md`:
+`2014-03-02-example.md`:

 ```markdown
 ---